 Isleta Pueblo Saint Augustine Feast Day - Morning mass followed by a procession.
 Dances in the afternoon at the Isleta Pueblo.
 For information: (505) 869-3111.

 Totah Festival.
 Crafts fair and pow-wow at the Farmington Civic Center, Farmington.
 Marketplace, rug auction, contest pow-wow, more.
 For information: (800) 448-1240 or www.farmingtonnm.org.

 Navajo Nation Fair.
-Traditional songs and dances, parade, Miss Navajo Nation Pageant, midway, rodeos, pow-wow, food, more at the Navajo Nation Fairgrounds, Window Rock, Arizona, Navajo Reservation.
+Traditional songs and dances, parade, Miss Navajo Nation Pageant, midway, rodeos, pow-wow, food, and more at the Navajo Nation Fairgrounds, Window Rock, Arizona, Navajo Reservation.
 For information: Navajo Nation Fair Office: (928) 871-6478 or www.navajonationfair.com.